 - Early concept art of JSR had the members of Poison Jam wielding baseball bats.

-When the first game was nearing its American release, a Sampler CD was handed out from select stores.
+- During the marketing of the first game's American release, a Sampler CD was handed out from select stores.
 This CD included songs that were going to be added to the American version, but never were.

-A new JSR game was proposed by Headstrong Games for the Wii, its concept art has been circulated around the internet.
-Sega reportedly shot down the idea, and Headstrong ended up making a new House of the Dead game instead.
-Fans were not happy.
+- A new JSR game was proposed by Headstrong Games for the Wii.
+Its concept art has circulated around the Internet for years.
+Sega reportedly shot down the idea, and Headstrong ended up making The House of the Dead: OVERKILL instead.

 - In late 2017, Dinosaur Games were commissioned by Sony to create a visual proof of concept for a new game titled Jet Set Radio Evolution.
 They then went on to present this video to Sega, who turned it down.